Inventory2

 Time goes by and the order finally arrives.
 One of your employees checks the shipment against the packing slip and then acknowledges receipt.
 If something’s missing, damaged in shipment, or not as ordered, your employee can notify the vendor.
 Otherwise, you send the goods to the employee or department that requested them.

-Step 6: Match and process the invoice
+Step 6: Match the invoice and authorize payment

-Receiving what you ordered isn’t the end of the process.
-The vendor now sends your company an invoice for that order, which you receive through your purchasing or accounts payable (AP) department.
-You and your staff can now perform a “three-way match.”
-According to Accounting Tools, three-way matching uses three documents: the original PO, the vendor’s invoice, and the packing slip or other receiving report – to ensure that the items received match the items ordered.
+According to Accounting Tools, 3-way matching uses three documents: the original PO, the vendor’s invoice, and the packing slip or other receiving report – to ensure that the items received match the items ordered.
 If everything matches, the accounts payable department pays the vendor per the agreed-upon terms.
 If something’s off, then further discussions with the vendor are in order.

 A purchase order approval process changes how your company purchases goods and services in several ways.
 Here are six of the most important ways.